rancher/opni-docs/docs/installation/opni_agent/enable_tracing.md

 Opni agent doesn't support the tracing capability yet.
 This guild will walk you through an example of using Opentelemetry Collector to ship trace data to Opni.

 ## Prerequisites
-* the Logging Backend is enabled in your Opni cluster.
+* The [Logging Backend](/docs/installation/opni/backends.md) is enabled in your Opni cluster.
-* Applications in the downstream cluster are intrumentated.
+* Instrument your applications in the downstream cluster.
-* cert-manager is installed in the downstream cluster.
+* Cert-manager is installed in the downstream cluster.
     <summary>Install cert-manager using kubectl apply with static manifests</summary>

     ```bash